erikcorry/understanding-lisp-1/README.md

 	dap .+1
 /// get what was at that address
 	lac xy
-/// make that the return adddress from the interpreter
+/// make that the return address from the interpreter
 	dap ave+1
 /// get return address back and push on stack
 	lac rx